-On this show I talk to Isaku Kageyama who is two-time National Odaiko (large drum) Champion and is the youngest person to win such honors.
-He is also the first person to be accepted into a major American music university for playing taiko.
-I talk to Isaku about the history of taiko, how the Japanese system makes it difficult for younger players to get noticed and how more traditional Japanese music might be headed overseas.
+- The taiko drum is one of the endearing symbols of Japan, stretching as far back as 14,000 BC.
+Traditionally used in plays or to motivate troops in times of war, the modern taiko performances seen today is only about 50 years old.
+On this show, Anthony chats to Isaku Kageyama who is a two-time National Odaiko Champion and is the youngest person to win such honors.
+He is also the 1st person to be accepted into a major American music school for playing taiko.
+Isaku narrates the history of taiko and hints where traditional Japanese music might be heading to overseas.

 - Anthony talks about his recent live interview at Bad Communication Podcast where this time, he was the one answering questions.
 He also shares his recent attempts to block cold Japanese winter air from coming into his apartment.

 It can get surprisingly cold in Japan as Anthony found out that the heater in his apartment was not sufficient enough.
 The walls and windows were too thin that hot air merely goes out.
 Following some good advice from Ashley’s blog Surviving in Japan, Anthony sealed off spots where he could feel the cold draft getting in.
 He also bought some heavy curtains from Nitori that helped a lot with keeping the warm air inside.